ASCRees/HumanResourceWebApis/Readme.md

 1. Add additional unit testing to both the web api and the main mvc project
 2. Add functional testing using selenium
 3. Add a search function to search by name
+4. Move the filtering from the ModelBuilder to the web api service layer enhancing the web apis

 ## Troubleshooting
-If compiling gives an error related to SQl server, make sure there is not a SQL Server process already running.
+If compiling gives an error related to either SQl server or not being able to copy files due to them being in use, make sure there is not a SQL Server process already running.
 If so terminate it.

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/28151071/138509265-4749a861-550d-4aaa-8e5a-0ad01fa5c243.png)